-Cedric nodded, he took family in a somewhat passionate mannerism mainly because he never knew his family.
+Cedric nodded.
+He took family in a somewhat passionate manner mainly because he never knew his family.
 But he thought that it must be nice to have one.
-"As you wish My Lord."
+"As you wish, my Lord."

 A man with glasses and a green linen shirt sipped a tankard of Ale in the midst of sharing a story he had once heard.
 "I'm telling you, there's a hedgehog that can control the lightning, looks like a Keeper he does!!
 With his arms and his legs like a man's!"

-A woman was laughing at this tale dressed like a knight with a sword on her back, her spear was resting in the corner.
-"I've been to the Keep, as you can plainly see and there is nothing quite like that there Evan." she said to him.
+A woman was laughing at this tale, dressed like a knight with a sword on her back, her spear resting in the corner.
+"I've been to the Keep, as you can plainly see, and there is nothing quite like that there, Evan," she said to him.

 "Hey, it's still me Leo in behind this curvy breasted woman's body and don't you forget it!"
 Leo commented, half joking, but half serious as well.

-Klaus, the bartender, an younger man, older looking than Evan, but younger looking than Leo with white hair and noble's garments sighed.
-"Guys come on, this is the fourth conversation we've had about Metamor in just as many days, give it a rest.
+Klaus, the bartender, a younger man, older looking than Evan, but younger looking than Leo, with white hair and noble's garments, sighed.
+"Guys, come on, this is the fourth conversation we've had about Metamor in just as many days, give it a rest.
 This is why I don't mind it when Hawl gets in here sometimes, he at least changes the subject every now and then....
-Even if it is about how "great" he is."
+Even if it is about how 'great' he is."

-"No, at least not as far as I've noticed, of course, today's my first day as a complete woman.
-My most precious, shall we say dagger, became lost to me just late yesterday, if you get my implication" she said, referring to the curse of Metamor.
+"No, at least not as far as I've noticed.
+Of course, today's my first day as a complete woman.
+My most precious, shall we say dagger, became lost to me just late yesterday, if you get my implication," she said, referring to the curse of Metamor.
 Leo was with a group of knights in Mugal's special service.
 Mugal was a rich and industrious town obsessed with expanding far beyond its humble beginnings.
 It was quite obsessed with making deals with smaller towns to ensure that it could grow.
-Mugal had a special service of knights that was sent to look where ever there might be treasure.
+Mugal had a special service of knights that was sent to look wherever there might be treasure.
 Leo was a sole survivor of a group that had a run in with the lutins that prowled near Metamor.
 Leo or Alea was quite lucky to only be missing her gender and even luckier that Mugal would allow a woman to be a knight, though it was only a special case as Leo was invaluable and dangerous with spear regardless of his or her sex.
-This fact alone made it stupid to bench Leo, especially after surviving a Lutin Encounter and making it back mostly intact.
+This fact alone made it stupid to bench Leo, especially after surviving a lutin encounter and making it back mostly intact.

 Leo and Evan looked at each other, and then stared at the woman with a look of absolute annoyance.
 They said nothing, but the woman coming onto Leo was getting a little uncomfortable herself.